AmanTrivedi1/PytmClone/README.md

     - Tailwind Css
     - Tailwind Componant

->Companat of Tailwind Css is
+>Componant of Tailwind Css is
 Avilable Free but in this Project I have built Everything From the Scratch<br>

 (Deployed Link)[https://paytm-clone01.netlify.app/]